Skip to content

 Statamic Peak

-1873 Selvedge Denim Jeans Online Class - Begins April 9
+Selvedge Denim Jeans Online Class

-1873 Selvedge Denim Jeans Class
+Selvedge Denim Jeans Class

 The jeans in the class are based on an original pair from 1873, and feature a one piece button fly, riveted back pockets, single-needle construction so no need for fancy machinery, front and watch pockets, hand sewn buttons, back adjustment belt, doughnut buttons and rivets at all the stress points for durability.
-I’ll also be showing a few modern variations as well along the way such as belt loops for those who would prefer to make a more modern garment for everyday wear.
+I’ll also be showing a few modern variations as well along the way such as a zipper fly and belt loops for those who would prefer to make a more modern garment for everyday wear.

 Tailor your own pair of custom jeans.